 Unable to land a job at an investment firm because of her gender, Weiss launched the investment newsletter “Investment Quality Trends.”
-It gave investment recommendations based upon her analysis of stocks’ dividend yields.
-For more than 10 years, she signed the newsletter “G Weiss,” which gave readers the impression that it was published by a man.
+It gave investment recommendations based upon her analysis of stocks’s dividend yields.
+For more than 10 years, she signed the newsletter “G. Weiss,” which gave readers the impression that it was published by a man.

-The position allowed Siebert to buy and sell shares directly, and she was the only woman to do so alongside more than 1,300 men for a decade, reports Time magazine.
+The position allowed Siebert to buy and sell shares directly, and she was the only woman to do so, alongside more than 1,300 men, for a decade, according to a report by Time magazine.
 Later, Siebert, known as “The First Woman of Finance,” became the first woman to lead one of the NYSE’s member firms.